This post was most recently updated on January 12th, 2021

 If you do buy dry goods in bulk, be sure to have pest-proof storage options already.

-Having a store of canned goods is great, but be sure to use the oldest ones first, this is not a time to buy up large, store them somewhere and never use them.
+Having a store of canned food is great, but be sure to use the oldest ones first, this is not a time to buy up large, store them somewhere and never use them.

 Bulk bins / self serve small volumes